cyoq/LinkedList/README.md

 LinkedList class written in C++

-A project was created during the course in RTU Daugavpuls Affiliation.
+A project was created during the course of programming.

 The goal was to implement LinkedList and as additional task was to create a dictionary which can load words, sort them and correct mistakes using Levenshtein distance.